Our Vision

 Our Mission

-The mission of G3 Fellowship is to help believers become completely committed to Jesus.
+The mission of G3 Fellowship is to help people become completely committed to Jesus Christ and live on mission with God-given purpose.

 Our Core Values